 While the focus of our discussion to this point has been in the variation in the outcome of interest, we have also noted that predictor variables occur at various levels and might also be clustered.
 There is a wealth of potential relationships that can be examined when the hierarchical structure of the data is taken into consideration.
-For example, if data are recorded at the individual level but clustered at the family level, we can examine:
+For example, if data are recorded at the cow level, but clustered at the herd level we can examine:

-- individual-level factors (eg gender or age) that affect a family-level outcome (eg family health indicator) - family-level factors (eg socioeconomic status) that affect an individual-level outcome (eg health indicator) - family-level factors that affect a family-level outcome - individual-level factors that affect a family-level outcome, where the individual-level factors could either be recorded individually or aggregated to the family-level as the sum or average for the family - family-level factors that might alter an individual-level relationship (eg are effects of gender on individual health affected by socioeconomic status?) or vice versa.
+- cow-level factors (eg lactation number) that affect a cow-level outcome (lactation total milk production), - herd-level factors (eg barn type) that affect a cow-level outcome, - herd-level factors (eg barn type) that affect a herd-level outcome (eg average lactation total milk production for the herd), - cow-level factors (eg lactation number) that affect a herd-level outcome (eg average lactation total milk production for the herd), where the cow-level factors could either be recorded individually or aggregated to the herd-level (eg average lactation number for the herd), - herd-level factors (eg barn type) that might alter a cow-level relationship (eg is effect of lactation number on milk production different in tie-stall and free-stall barns?) or vice versa.